Board of Directors

-Nick Consiglio is a founding member of LRL and his very personal motivation for putting so much energy into the organization is simple and yet profound: In 1979 Nick’s best-friends Paul & Sharon Dragan’s 4-year old son P.J. was diagnosed with cancer.
-“I made a personal promise to young P.J. that I would never give up until the day I died in trying to find a cure for childhood cancer.
-P.J. passed away one week after celebrating his 8th birthday,” Nick explains, “I recommitted my vow to him that I would do everything in my power to find that elusive cure.”
+Nick Consiglio is a founding member of LRL and his very personal motivation for putting so much energy into the organization is simple and yet profound: In 1979 Nick’s best friends Paul & Sharon Dragan’s 4-year old son, P.J., was diagnosed with cancer.
+“I made a personal promise to P.J. that I would never give up until the day I died in trying to find a cure for childhood cancer.
+P.J. passed two days after celebrating his 8th birthday,” Nick explains, “I recommitted my vow to him that I would do everything in my power to find that elusive cure.”

-Nick has worked tirelessly for over three decades in search of that cure and remains as committed as ever to the Kids Without Cancer mission to eradicate childhood cancer.
-Nick currently works for Yanfeng Global Automotive Interiors in Plymouth, Michigan as Corporate Manager, Supply Chain Logistics.
-He has held similar positions over the past 40 years with The Stroh Brewery Company, Ryder Transportation Management, Plastech Engineered Products, Johnson Controls, Inc.
+Nick has worked tirelessly for the past 42 years in search of that cure and remains as committed as ever to the Kids Without Cancer mission to eradicate childhood cancer.
+He is currently a Crew Chief on B-52D 55-0677 undergoing restoration at the Yankee Air Museum in Ypsilanti, Michigan.
+Nick retired in 2017 from Yanfeng Global Automotive Interiors in Plymouth, Michigan as Corporate Manager, Supply Chain Logistics.
+He has held similar positions over the past 47 years with The Stroh Brewery Company, Ryder Transportation Management, Plastech Engineered Products and Johnson Controls, Inc.

 Chris Olzem was attracted to Kid’s Without Cancer’s mission to eradicate childhood cancer by exploring treatment modifications and causes of cancer.
 Chris’ brother Gary survived childhood Leukemia, but the side effects of his treatments caused brain tumors as an adult.
 Through research such as those funded by Kids Without Cancer, today’s treatment protocol has been modified and improved.
 Gary passed away in 2005 at the age of 39 with a wife and two children.